210823-java-msa-wvu/Project2Team4/README.md

 Users must be able to follow musicians (stretch goal: follow other users)

-Users must be able to report comments/posts for inappropriate content
+Users must be able to report comments/posts for inappropriate content (stretch)

-Admins must be able to remove comments/posts if flagged and innappropriate
+Admins must be able to remove comments/posts if flagged and innappropriate (stretch)

 (stretch goal: Admins must be able to approve public groups)